 Bitdefender Virus Scanner for Mac gives 3 basic but detailed scans to choose from.
 One of the best options is the program’s Critical Locations Scan — looking in places like temporary files, mail documents, and downloads.
 There’s also the option to do a “Deep System Scan” of the entire Mac and a “Custom Location Scan” of only select places as well.

 Bitdefender issues virus signature updates every hour, which means that Virus Scanner for Mac always checks for the very latest malware.

-According to our latest testing, Bitdefender protects against 100% of Mac-specific malware, which again, is amazing for a free product.
+As we saw in our Bitdefender review, Bitdefender protects against 100% of Mac-specific malware, which again, is amazing for a free product.